 If your product shots are going to get printed in a glossy catalogue, consider shooting them in RAW.
 RAW is an uncompressed file format that allows images to be processed at their largest image size by the camera sensor without any automatic adjustments.
 When you shoot in RAW, you will be able to make any number of adjustments, and there will be no loss in quality.
 It also boasts the largest spectrum of colours and captures and preserves the most details among all image formats.

 14. Rent a studio

 A portable photo studio setup can be very effective, however, renting a studio is a no-brainer if you have to fill up a large photo order for a catalogue of products.
 Photoshoot locations and studios come in all shapes and sizes and finding one that suits your needs and accommodates your specific photoshoot concept will be easy.
 A photo studio will give you plenty of room to take pictures and access any props that could make your product photos more eye-catching.
-Look around for photo studios in your budget in your city and do extensive research to find the perfect studio.
+Explore photo studios in your budget in your city like these brilliant product photo studios in London.
 Consider reading our photo studio equipment guide if you need help with equipment